-- checking with a regulated correspondent bank of the overseas institution; or - botaining from the relevant institution evidence of its licence or authorisation to conduct financial and/or banking business.
+checking with the home country central bank or relevant supervisory body; or checking with another office, subsidiary, branch or correspondent bank in the same country; or checking with a regulated correspondent bank of the overseas institution; or botaining from the relevant institution evidence of its licence or authorisation to conduct financial and/or banking business.

-- 5.3.137 Firms should: - -record the steps they have taken to check the status of the other regulated firm. - take appropriate steps to be reasonably satisfied that the person they are dealing with is properly authorised by the customer - document the rationale for the decision to apply SDD. - 5.3.138 Firms must continue to monitor business relationships and transactions to detect unusual or suspicious transactions.
+5.3.137 Firms should:

+- -record the steps they have taken to check the status of the other regulated firm. - take appropriate steps to be reasonably satisfied that the person they are dealing with is properly authorised by the customer - document the rationale for the decision to apply SDD. - 5.3.138 Firms must continue to monitor business relationships and transactions to detect unusual or suspicious transactions.
 Firms should take appropriate steps to be reasonably satisfied that the person they are dealing with is properly authorised by the customer.